d-sbrgr/AICOMP-MMLM/doc/src/report.md

 This section describes the various approaches used during the project, starting with statistical approaches to several machine learning methods.

 ## Statistical Approaches
-To establish a baseline for our machine learning approaches, we implemented several statistical approaches.All of these models were based on the entire compact regular or tourney season results described in [data](#data).
+To establish a baseline for our machine learning approaches, we implemented several statistical approaches.All of these models were based on the entire compact regular or tourney season results described in @sec:data.

 ### Random
 In the context of this project the random baseline considered was a prediction of a 50% win probability for each team of every matchup in the 2025 tournament.
 This does not take into account any data at all, and serves as the baseline of our statistical approaches.